DCASE-REPO/DESED_task/recipes/dcase2022_task4_audioset_baseline/README.md

 ### SED baseline using Audioset data (real-world strong-label data)
-The SED baseline using Audioset can be run from scratch using the following command:
+The SED baseline using the strongly annotated part of Audioset can be run from scratch using the following command:

 `python train_sed.py`